rileyleague/rileyleague.github.io/_talks/DukeHealthLaw.md

 location: "Durham, NC"
 ---

-In this talk, I presented my dissertation research on the diffusion of new medical procedures and the impact of Medicare coverage decisions and social learning in driving these patterns.
+In this talk, I presented my dissertation research on the diffusion of new medical procedures and the impact of Medicare coverage decisions and social learning in driving this diffusion.
 More information on this research can be found [here](https://rileyleague.github.io/publications/CatIII).